bibrikthesorcerer/calculator-sakhovsky-il/README.md

 ### SAT-12

 `Integration tests` have been added to verify the server's health, and the **Makefile** has been updated to perform both regular and server `integration tests`.

+### SAT-14, SAT-15, SAT-16

+A basic graphical interface with client-server interaction was implemented, namely:
+- A button to send data to the server
+- Fields for entering arithmetic expressions and outputting the answer
+- Checkbox for float mode

+Some minor fixes have also been made.

+### SAT-17, SAT-18

+The following changes have been added:
+- Basic validation of input data has been introduced
+- Introduced a 2-second delay of the GUI after sending the request

+### SAT-19, SAT-20, SAT-21

+The following functionality has been added:
+- Added a class that performs the role of FSM
+- Added a check for GUI connections to the server
+- Added Dockerfile support to Makefile for calculator program and server